Contract on commissioned processing

 For billing and accounting purposes, customer data is stored on our own servers at the business premises of dr. dresing & pehl GmbH in Marburg and archived in accordance with statutory retention periods.
 Access to the data is regulated in particular by an access concept (password, restrictive assignment of rights, etc.).

-Data for credit card payments or for direct debit orders are not stored by us.
+We do not store data for credit card payments or direct debit orders.
 The processing of these payment methods is forwarded directly to the payment service provider BS PAYONE GmbH in Frankfurt am Main via so-called iframes.

 Payments by PayPal are made by you directly on the payment page of PayPal (for European customers PayPal (Europe) S.à r.l. et Cie, S.C.A., in Luxembourg).

-The following measures ensure the protection of order data
+The following measures ensure the protection of the order data

-Access control to the business premises of dr. dresing & pehl GmbH (hereinafter referred to as “we”)
+Access control to the business premises of dr. dresing & pehl GmbH (hereinafter “we”)

--Access is secured by a manual locking system.
+-Access is secured via a manual locking system.

--Access to the premises for persons outside the company (e.g. persons visiting us) is restricted or only possible in the company of dr. dresing & pehl GmbH employees.
+-Access to the rooms for persons outside the company (e.g. persons visiting us) is restricted or only possible in the company of dr. dresing & pehl GmbH employees.
 The allocation of keys is restrictive and is documented.